Original Six: End of era

-With the exception of Toronto, since the dawn of the Expansion Era every Original Six team has played in the Stanley Cup Finals at least 4 times and won the Cup at least once (the Maple Leafs have not competed in a Final since winning in 1967, the longest active NHL championship drought).
-The Montreal Canadiens have twice won the Cup by defeating other Original Six clubs in every series the playoffs: in 1978 (beating Detroit, Toronto, and Boston) and 1979 (beating Toronto, Boston, and New York).
-Also, the 1992 Pittsburgh Penguins are the only team to also win the Cup after beating three of the Original Six (New York and Boston in the Wales Conference playoffs, and Chicago in the finals).
-Twice, the Eastern Conference champion beat two Original Six teams before being defeated by another in the Stanley Cup Final: the 2002 Carolina Hurricanes (beat Montreal and Toronto, lost to Detroit) and 2010 Philadelphia Flyers (beat Boston and Montreal, lost to Chicago).
-In 2013, the League moved the Red Wings to the Eastern Conference, leaving Chicago as the only Original Six team in the West.
-In 2015, the Tampa Bay Lightning became the first team to face only Original Six franchises in the four-round playoff era, beating Detroit, Montreal, and New York in the Eastern playoffs before falling in the finals to Chicago.
+With the exception of Toronto, since the dawn of the expansion era every Original Six team has played in the Stanley Cup Finals at least four times and won the Cup at least once (the Maple Leafs have not competed in a finals series since winning in 1967, the longest active NHL championship drought).
+The Montreal Canadiens have twice won the Cup by defeating other Original Six clubs in every series of the playoffs – in 1978 (beating Detroit, Toronto, and Boston) and 1979 (beating Toronto, Boston, and New York).
+Also, the 1991–92 Pittsburgh Penguins are the only team to also win the Cup after beating three of the Original Six (New York and Boston in the Wales Conference playoffs, and Chicago in the finals).
+Twice, the Eastern Conference champion beat two Original Six teams before being defeated by another in the Stanley Cup Finals – the Carolina Hurricanes in 2002 (beat Montreal and Toronto, lost to Detroit) and the Philadelphia Flyers in 2010 (beat Boston and Montreal, lost to Chicago).
+In the 2013–14 season, the League moved the Red Wings to the Eastern Conference, leaving Chicago as the only Original Six team in the Western Conference.
+In the 2015 playoffs, the Tampa Bay Lightning became the first team to face only Original Six franchises in the four-round playoff era, beating Detroit, Montreal, and New York in the Eastern playoffs before falling in the Stanley Cup Final to Chicago.

 The last active player from the Original Six era was Wayne Cashman, who retired with the Boston Bruins in 1983.
-The final active player and official in any on-ice capacity for the league was linesman John D'Amico, who retired at the end of the 1986-87 season.
+The final active player and official in any on-ice capacity for the league was linesman John D'Amico, who retired at the end of the 1986–87 season.

-According to Forbes in 2015, five of the Original Six teams are the top five most valuable NHL clubs: the Rangers at approximately $1.2 billion, the Canadiens at $1.18 billion, the Maple Leafs at $1.15 billion, the Blackhawks at $925 million, and the Bruins at $750 million.
-The Red Wings rank eighth at $600 million.
+According to Forbes in 2015, five of the Original Six teams were the top five most valuable NHL clubs – the Rangers at approximately $1.2 billion, the Canadiens at $1.18 billion, the Maple Leafs at $1.15 billion, the Blackhawks at $925 million, and the Bruins at $750 million.
+The Red Wings ranked eighth at $600 million.